0cirius0/Subdomains-Tracker/README.md

 # Subdomains-Tracker
 A Discord Bot to help with Recon Stuff

-It will scan the target at regular intervals and message me if
+It will scan the target at regular intervals and message user if
 * any new domain is added => New Domain = More attack vectors
 * a older domain becomes vulnerable for subdomain takeover